The Ultimate Pecan Sandies – Easy Recipe

 - Add water and vanilla to the mixture, and mix until combined.

-- In a separate bowl, add 1/4 tsp to 1/8 tsp Kosher salt to the flour, if desired, and mix well.
+- In a separate bowl, combine flour and 1/4 tsp to 1/8 tsp Kosher salt (optional), and mix well.

 - Gradually add the flour and pecans to the butter mixture, and mix just until combined.